Company Formation in the Philippines: Paid-Up Capital Requirements and Foreign Investment Restrictions

 - Operation of public utilities

 - Culture, production, milling, processing, trading except retailing, of rice and corn and acquiring, by barter, purchase or otherwise, rice and corn and the by-products thereof, subject to a period of divestment.

-- Contracts for the supply of materials, goods and commodities to government-owned or controlled corporation, company, agency or municipal corporation
+- Contracts for the supply of materials, goods, and commodities to a government-owned or controlled corporation, company, agency, or municipal corporation

 - Operation of deep-sea commercial fishing vessels